jloveric/reinforcement/README.md

 # reinforcement
 Generic c++20 reinforcement learning library.
-WIP to get some experience in both RL and c++20.
-Alas, looks like cmake doesn't really support modules yet (will work on hacks this) so just using the command line to build for the moment.
+Long work in progress to get some experience in RL.
+As of this writing c++20 modules are still to buggy so resorting to header files!
 ```
 make
 ```